-DC police release body camera video of officer fatally shoot man seen wielding long gun on balcony
+DC police release body camera video of officer fatally shooting man seen wielding long gun on balcony

 In footage released last week by the D.C.
 Metropolitan Police Department, officers responded to the 1400 block of V Street, Northwest around 6:55 p.m. on Aug.
 31 "to investigate a report of an individual holding a long gun."
 Neighbors reported seeing the man, since identified as 34-year-old George Watson, outside on his balcony with the weapon, Fox 5 DC reported.

-Police said officers were directed to an apartment where they contacted Watson and made several attempted to speak with him and deescalate the situation.
+Police said officers were directed to an apartment where they contacted Watson and made several attempts to speak with him and deescalate the situation.
 Watson went back inside the apartment, and as officers assessed the situation, returned with "what appeared to be a long gun," the department said.
 An officer on scene discharged a firearm, striking Watson.

 MARINE HAS ‘ZERO REMORSE’ OVER SLAIN FLORIDA FAMILY, ‘TORTURED’ GIRL IN DELUSIONAL RESCUE OP: SHERIFF